edberwick/edberwick.github.io/_posts/2025-02-07-We_are_all_getting_FinOps_Wrong.md

 Whilst my colleague was guiding me through the framework, it became very clear to me that the dimensions that we talk about when it comes to cloud costs are often wrong.
 We talk around the absolute cost of compute, the absolute cost of storage without providing the business value of Cloud services, what are the returns on investment?

-We need to start thinking about how to **Quantify Business Value** by including **Unit Economics** in our calculations, if for example you have a service that for every £10 you spend on compute you actually increase revenue by £100 perhaps there is less need to focus on this service that the service that provides a 10:5 ratio of input to revenue.
+We need to start thinking about how to **Quantify Business Value** by including metrics such as **Unit Economics** in our calculations, if for example you have a service that for every £10 you spend on compute you actually increase revenue by £100 perhaps there is less need to focus on this service than the service that provides a 10:5 ratio of input to revenue.

 Remember the Engineer who might cause your organisation go to the way of Barings Bank, well **Anomaly Detection** capabilities within the FinOps framework should help to reduce the risk of this occurring.

 ## Summary Conclusion

-I know many of these capabilities are often viewed and considered in isolation, Microsoft Azure for example, recommends enabling cost alerting to help reduce unexpected cloud cost rather than being part of a wider framework and cultural practice that is ingrained within the organisation to really maximise the business value of cloud.
+I know many of these capabilities are often viewed and considered in isolation.
+Microsoft Azure for example, recommends enabling cost alerting to help reduce unexpected cloud cost.
+However this is seen as a point recommendation rather than being part of a wider framework and cultural practice that is ingrained within the organisation.

 I would absolutely recommend visiting the [FinOps foundation site](https://www.finops.org/) and taking their free introduction training to help broaden your understanding of FinOps and it concepts to really maximise the value of Cloud.